Benno-K/cloud-backup-tools/README.md

 cannot test rsync.
 Since that
 is the core-feature, cbackup
 is currently quite useless for me.
+Maybe it works in other environments but with my
+10 Mbit/s
-Maybe it works with other clouds but with my 10 Mbit/s uplink to the MagentaCloud it is tooooo slow.
+uplink to the MagentaCloud it is tooooo slow.

 ## backup